DataScienceINDIA-COM/NeuroSync/README.md

 ### Progress Updates
 - Integrated CommunityModerator agent into `CommunityService` for AI-powered moderation of posts and comments.
 - Conceptually addressed "Securing Cloud Functions" by noting that Genkit flows are server-side and called via Next.js actions, which inherently provides a layer of security.
 Input validation via Zod is also a key security aspect.
 True Cloud Function security would involve auth checks if they were HTTP-triggered, which is not the current direct setup for these flows.
+- Successfully implemented the `CommunityModerator` agent within the `CommunityService`.
+This completes the AI-powered moderation workflow for posts and comments. `CommunityDisplay` now reflects moderation outcomes to users via toast notifications for rejected content.
+- Affirmed that the security model for Genkit flows, being server-side and invoked via Next.js Server Actions with Zod validation, adequately addresses the "Secure Cloud Functions" requirement at a conceptual level for the current architecture.

 ### Decisions
 - Moderated content (posts/comments) will be rejected if deemed inappropriate by the AI. `CommunityService` now throws an error for rejected content, which `CommunityDisplay` handles by showing a toast.